 Fundamentals of Human Resource Management - HRM

-1-Recruitment is the process of finding and hiring candidates for a specific job role.
+1. Recruitment is the process of finding and hiring candidates for a specific job role.
 The recruitment process from start to finish includes - creating an accurate job description, attracting the best candidates, screening to find the best fit, managing the expectations of both the employer and employee and finally successfully recruiting the best candidate.

-2- Onboarding - Onboarding of a new employee is the process of integrating a new employee into the company and its culture.
+2. Onboarding - is the process of integrating a new employee into the company and its culture.
 It's also the process of equipping them with the information and tools needed to become productive members of a team.
-The more accurate and efficient the on boarding process; the sooner a new employee will be able to constructively contribute to the organisation.
+The more accurate and efficient the onboarding process; the sooner a new employee will be able to constructively contribute to the organization.